Skip to contents

 Robust variance Hernán 2008, Danaei 2013 survey::svydesign(ids = ~person_id_var) provides person-level clustered standard errors.

-Heterogeneity test Hernán 2008, Danaei 2013 $heterogeneity_test(): Wald test on trial_id × exposure interaction.
+Heterogeneity test Hernán 2008, Danaei 2013 $heterogeneity_test(): Wald test on trial_id × treatment interaction.

 IRR approximates HR